 How to Use Spray Paint {The COMPLETE Guide}

 I have a special place in my heart for spray paint because, like many people, it was my first love when it comes to DIY.
-I hadn’t ever done a ton of different projects, but I discovered my first can of spray paint and it was pretty much history.
+I’m not sure what was in the water back in the mid-2000’s when I discovered it, but as soon as I put that first can of spray paint in my hand, nothing was safe.

-I spray painted lamps, I spray painted furniture, I spray painted accessories – basically, if it sat still for long enough it was likely to end up painted.
+I’ve spray painted lamps, I’ve spray painted furniture, I’ve spray painted accessories and frames and and and… Basically, if it sat still for long enough it was likely to end up painted.

-Spray painting is a great beginner’s project, but there are some important techniques and rules you should know if you really want your project to turn out well.
-And that’s what I”m here for today – I’m going to dump all of my spray painting knowledge on you, along with some tips from the experts over at Rust-Oleum (because they were kind enough to field all of our most burning questions!).
+Spray painting is a great beginner’s project.
+But, like anything, there are some important techniques and rules you should know if you really want your project to turn out well.
+And that’s what I’m here for today!
+I’m going to dump all of my spray painting knowledge on you.
+You’re welcome.

 Why is Rust-Oleum so awesome?
 Because of every spray paint brand I’ve ever tried (which is a lot – remember I used to be a spray paint addict!), their spray paint gives the most consistent and durable results, the best finish, has the fewest issues, and the best color options.